IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/implementation-guidelines.md

 }
 ```
 *(The properties of the actual ChangeRequest are omitted for clarity.
 See [here](action-requests.md) for complete examples.)*

+# Business Data Error handling

+The previous two sections explain how to handle errors in synchronous and asynchronous processes.
+However, when obtaining a logistics object, a third party might discover an issue with the provided information.

+For such situations, ONE Record specifies two specific action requests to signal the error: [Change Request](./logistics-objects.md#update-a-logistics-object) and [Verification Request](./verifications.md).

+If a third party identifies a discrepancy between a value in the logistics object and the actual measure (e.g., the weight of a shipment), they can create a Change Request to provide the correct value.
+The holder of the object can then accept or reject the change.

+On the other hand, if the third party detects an issue in a logistics object, such as a typo in a code or missing information, they can use the [Verification Request](./verifications.md) to notify the holder of the logistics object.
+With a Verification Request, the third party is not required to propose a new value but simply to signal the issue.

 # Internationalization (i18n)